Skip to main content

 3. Risk assessment and control measures for manual handling operations;

-4. Safe work practices and safety principles for conveying work, including proper lifting, moving and conveyance techniques;
+4. Safe work practices and safety principles for conveying work, including proper lifting, moving and conveyance techniques; and

 5. Case studies and experience sharing;